DreymaR/BigBagKbdTrixPKL/Other/MSKLC/README.md

 <br>

 - MSKLC can be installed from [Microsoft's Download Center][MSKLCd].
 With it you can look at existing Win layouts and make new ones.
+- The installer needs the Microsoft [.NET Framework v3.5][dNet35] (not the latest version), so get and install that first.
 - This is Microsoft's own tool for generating installable layouts.
 It was made chiefly for creating QWERTY locale variants.
 - As such, it's a bit limited and confusing.
 Actually, the underlying code can do a lot more but the user interface has limits.
 - One such limit is that VK (VirtualKey) codes aren't shown in the GUI.
 These affect system shortcuts such as `Ctrl+<letter>`.
 - If you dabble in layout editing with MSKLC, you may have to edit your .klc file directly to get VK codes right.
 - For a good guide to basic and advanced MSKLC usage, see [Henri's MSKLC Guide][MSKLCg].
 	- In Henri's guide you'll also learn to do advanced stuff like swapping system keys (e.g., CapsLock-to-Backspace).
-	- If you're eager to map CapsLock to Backspace though, please do consider that EPKL's Extend is so very much better!!!
+	- If you're eager to map CapsLock to Backspace though, please do consider that EPKL's Extend is a whole lot better!!!
 <br>

 - **NB: RESTART REQUIRED!!!**